 Your lawyer’s due diligence includes a title search, purchasing a condo or co-op- reviewing the building’s financials, etc. During this process, you will also need to conduct your due diligence on the property.
-Here is where you complete the home inspection as well by certified home inspectors.
+Here is where you complete the home inspection by certified home inspectors.

 If you are here, you have reached the end of the process.
 Your attorney will be instrumental in getting you here.
 Having coordinated your closing date, your attorney will have provided you with a closing statement.
 The spreadsheet will outline the money flow, including what you must bring to the closing table.

 The attorney and seller cannot complete the actual closing process without this statement.
-It is important to note that the numbers outlined in the spreadsheet are a rough estimate and will be finalized in the meeting.
+It is important to note that the numbers outlined in the spreadsheet are a rough estimate and finalized in the meeting.
 Plan accordingly.

-While it is perfectly possible and usual to purchase a home in New York without the aid of a realtor, it is not necessarily recommended.
+While it is possible and usual to purchase a home in New York without the aid of a realtor, it is not necessarily recommended.
 Buying a home can be a strenuous process, and it is a very intricate process.

 If you have maneuvered the homebuying process a time or two before or attempting a cash deal, then it may be easier than anticipated.

-Still, the best way to ensure that you cover your basis and allow yourself a smooth transaction is to prepare yourself with your needed documentation.
+Still, the best way to ensure that you cover your basis and allow a smooth transaction is to prepare yourself with your needed documentation.